 The patient must also prove, using a preponderance of the evidence, that the physician’s deviation from the standard of care resulted in damages.
 Said damages can be physical, mental, emotional, and financial.

-Additionally, said evidence must show the breach of duty caused the injury, and the injury included physical and financial damages.
+Additionally, the evidence must show that the breach of duty caused the injury and included physical and financial damages.

 4. Direct Cause

 Need an Attorney?
-Flickinger Sutterfield & Boulton Can Help
+Flickinger Boulton Gooch & Robson Can Help.